Markavian/mkv25-responsive-website/site/content/games.content.md

 All games have online previews (Flash based).
 We're very keen to hear your feedback about what you like, and what you want to see more of.

-Most of our games are prototypes, but if you see something you enjoy please get in touch through the [forums](forums).
+Most of our games are prototypes, but if you see something you enjoy please get in touch through the <forums>.

 [1]: content/games/miniature-worlds
 [2]: content/games/connected-worlds